 Download our TransparentHands Andriod Application for Online Donation

-What you should expect after a heart surgery?
+What you should expect after heart surgery?

-Once you regain your consciousness after the surgery, you will have two or three tubes attached to your chest to help you drain fluid from the area around your heart.
-There can be an intravenous (IV) lines in your arm to supply you with fluids, and a catheter (thin tube) in your bladder to remove urine.
+Once you regain consciousness after the surgery, you will have two or three tubes attached to your chest to help you drain fluid from the area around your heart.
+There can be intravenous (IV) lines in your arm to supply you with fluids, and a catheter (thin tube) in your bladder to remove urine.
 You will be kept in the ICU for at least one day and then moved to a regular cabin.

 Will you have a scar?

 Whether you like it or not there will be some scars.
 Do not frown over it, because your life is more important than having a mark left on your chest forever.
-There will be a 6-12 cm cut with your open heart surgery, and 2-6 cm will be associated for smaller incisions.
+There will be a 6-12 cm cut with your open heart surgery, and 2-6 cm will be associated with smaller incisions.